 What Is Patient Gaming?

-At its core, patient gaming simply means waiting before you buy and play a game.
-To me, it doesn't matter how long you wait—that's a personal decision—as long as you willfully make that choice to wait.
+To me, it doesn't matter how long you wait—that's a personal decision—as long as you intentionally make a choice to wait.

 1. Avoid Deceptive Hype and Marketing